 For the circular restricted three-body problem there exists a class of exact solutions corresponding to the equilibrium of the third body (whose mass is negligible compared to masses of the other two bodies) at one of the five libration points (or Lagrange points) in the reference frame rotating with the line joining the massive bodies.
-The simulations of the corresponding motions are described in Chapter 5 of the Manual (see the program "Planet with a Satellite").
-Below we consider a mathematical proof of the existence of the triangular libration points and a method to calculate positions of the collinear libration points.
+Simulations of the corresponding motions are described in Section 8.3, p.
+89 (see also the simulation program "Planet with a Satellite").
+Below we consider a mathematical proof of the existence of the triangular libration points, and describe a method to calculate positions of the collinear libration points.

-Figure 7.13: Triangular libration points in the system with equal masses of the bodies A and B (a) and with different masses (b).
+Figure 11.12: Triangular libration points in the system with equal masses of the bodies A and B (a) and with different masses (b).

-The existence of the triangular libration points is nearly obvious in the special case in which the masses of the bodies are equal and in which (in the center-of-mass-frame) the bodies move opposite one another around a common circle whose diameter is R. (See Figure 7.13, a.)
+The existence of the triangular libration points is nearly obvious in the special case in which the masses of the bodies are equal and in which (in the center-of-mass-frame) the bodies move opposite one another around a common circle whose diameter is R. (See Figure 11.12,a.)
 The angular velocity ω of their rotation can be calculated using Newton's second law.
 Applying the law to one of the massive bodies (of mass m) that moves along a circle of radius R/2 under the force of gravitational attraction by the other body, we write:

-$m\omega^2 R/2 = Gm^2/R^2,$
+$$m\omega^2 R/2 = Gm^2/R^2,$$